-- 5.110.
+5.110.
 Requirement 14 of GSR Part 4 (Rev. 1) [14] states that "The performance of a facility or activity in all operational states and, as necessary, in the post-operational phase shall be assessed in the safety analysis."
-The safety analysis for a nuclear fuel cycle R&D facility should cover the various hazards for the whole facility (see Section 2) and all the activities performed within the facility. - 5.111.
+The safety analysis for a nuclear fuel cycle R&D facility should cover the various hazards for the whole facility (see Section-22 of this Safety Guide) and all the activities performed within the facility.

+5.111.
 The list of postulated initiating events identified is required to take into account all the internal and external hazards and the resulting event scenarios (see Requirement 19 of SSR-4 [1]).
 The safety analysis is required to consider all the SSCs important to safety that might be affected by the postulated initiating events identified (see para.
-4.20 of GSR Part 4 (Rev. 1) [14]). - 5.112.
-For a nuclear fuel cycle R&D facility, the safety analysis should be performed iteratively with the development of the design with the following objectives: - (a) That doses to workers and the public during operational states do not exceed dose limits and are as low as reasonably achievable, in accordance with Requirement 9 of SSR-4 [1]; - (b) That doses to workers and the public during and following accident conditions remain below acceptable limits and are as low as reasonably achievable in accordance with Requirement 9 of SSR-4 [1]; - (c) That appropriate operational limits and conditions are developed.
+4.20 of GSR Part 4 (Rev. 1) [14]).

+5.112.
+For a nuclear fuel cycle R&D facility, the safety analysis should be performed iteratively with the development of the design, with the following objectives:

+- (a) That doses Doses to workers and the public during operational states do not exceed dose limits and are as low as reasonably achievable, in accordance with Requirement 9 of SSR-4 [1];]. - (b) That doses Doses to workers and the public during and following accident conditions remain below acceptable limits and are as low as reasonably achievable, in accordance with Requirement 9 of SSR-4 [1];]. - (c) That appropriate Appropriate operational limits and conditions are developed, in accordance with Requirement 57 and paras 9.27-9.37 of SSR-4.[1].